 Overland Park real estate is some of the most expensive in Kansas, although Overland Park house values don't compare to the most expensive real estate in the U.S.

-Overland Park is a decidedly white-collar city, with fully 90.82% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Overland Park is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Overland Park who work in management occupations (14.86%), sales jobs (12.90%), and office and administrative support (11.47%).
+Overland Park is a decidedly white-collar city, with fully 90.64% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Overland Park is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Overland Park who work in management occupations (15.07%), sales jobs (12.24%), and office and administrative support (11.25%).

 Also of interest is that Overland Park has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Overland Park in 2010 was $43,947, which is wealthy relative to Kansas and the nation.
 This equates to an annual income of $175,788 for a family of four.
 However, Overland Park contains both very wealthy and poor people as well.

 Overland Park is a very ethnically-diverse city.
 The people who call Overland Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Overland Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Overland Park include Irish, English, Italian, and European.
+Important ancestries of people in Overland Park include German, Irish, English, Italian, and European.

 The most common language spoken in Overland Park is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.